scenarioo/scenarioo/docs/README.md

 With Scenarioo you can document your frontend application from a business and user perspective.
 Each UI test scenario is documented as a flow of screens.
 For a better overview, these scenarios are grouped into use cases.
 This gives a good high level picture of what an application is capable of and what typical scenarios you had in mind when implementing it.

 The Scenarioo Viewer web application lets you browse the documentation easily and lets you jump from screen to screen, almost like a cangaroo (therefore our logo).

-For a more detailed introduction, visit our web page under http://www.scenarioo.org

 ### What does Scenarioo consist of?